 Access to technology resources is provided to members of the school community strictly in support of activities related to school and classroom learning.
 Access to equipment and network services is given to those members who agree to act in a responsible manner and in compliance with this Acceptable Use Policy Agreement.
 Students and staff are responsible for their conduct, actions, and communications when using personal and/or school technology resources.
 They are responsible for the appropriateness and content of material they store, transmit, or publish.
 General school rules for conduct and communication apply in addition to the requirements of this policy and other relevant Diocese policies.
-Technology resources that are covered by this agreement include, but are not limited to, computers, servers, printers, video and audio devices, cameras, software, infrastructure eq., copiers, telephones, cell phones, eBook readers, iPads, tablets, apps, wearable technology, drones, 3D printers, virtual reality and augmented reality equipment and services, location devices, biometrics, and other electronic resources.
+Technology resources that are covered by this agreement include, but are not limited to, computers, servers, printers, video and audio devices, cameras, software, infrastructure eq., cloud services, storage devices, copiers, telephones, cell phones, eBook readers, iPads, tablets, apps, wearable technology, drones, 3D printers, virtual reality and augmented reality equipment and services, location devices, biometrics, and other electronic resources.

 This Policy, and any subsequent policies, is designed to make technology available to the school community and promote the responsible and safe use of resources.
 Cooperation and adherence to this Policy is a condition of access to the aforementioned resources.
 Violation of this Acceptable Use Policy will result in disciplinary action, which may include removal of access or other applicable consequences, and may have significant legal and/or financial consequences.

 ACCEPTABLE AND UNACCEPTABLE USE

 The Internet offers the capability for students and staff to access and share information on a global scale.
 The scholarly use of the Internet can provide our students and staff with a world-wide, diverse array of resources.